whitebox-co/walmart-marketplace-api/README.md

 ## Contributing

 Feel free to open PR's.
-[Whitebox](https://whitebox.com/) is currently using this in our production code and we will evaluate changes on a case by case basis.
+[Whitebox](https://whitebox.com/) is currently using this in our production code and we will evaluate changes on a case-by-case basis.

 See the [Contributing](CONTRIBUTING.md) documentation for further details.